zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

             return testFx.portal.element(NotificationsMenu).waitForNewNotification(portalFxResources.movingResourcesComplete, null, 5 * 60 * 1000);
 ```

+### Locating an open blade

+The `testfx.portal.blade` method can be used to locate an already opened blade.

+*  Locate an already opened blade by its  title, as in the following example.

+    ```ts

+        const resourceBlade = testFx.portal.blade({ title: resourceGroupName });
+    ```

+* Locate an already opened blade by using its  blade type and its predefined locator, as in the following example.

+    ```ts

+        const settingsBlade = testFx.portal.blade({ bladeType: testFx.Blades.SettingsBlade });

+    ```

-#### Blade Dialogs
+### Dialogs

-On some blades you may use commands that cause a blade dialog that generally required the user to perform some acknowledgement action.
-The `Blade` class exposes a `dialog` function that can be used to locate the dialog on the given blade and perform an action against it.
+Some blades commands create dialogs that typically require the user to acknowledge something.
+The `Blade` class exposes a `dialog` function that can be used to locate the dialog on the specified blade, and to perform actions against it.

 The following example demonstrates how to:

-- get a reference to a dialog by title
+* Get a reference to a dialog by its title

-- find a field within the dialog and sendKeys to it
+* Find a field within the dialog and send information to it by using the `sendKeys` method

-- clicking on a button in a dialog
+* Click on a button in a dialog

 ```ts
 import testFx = require('MsPortalFx-Test');